 Headache

-How to Cite This Chapter: Oczkowski W, Rożniecki JJ, Bodzioch M. Headache.
+How to Cite This Chapter: Guay MM, Oczkowski W, Rożniecki JJ, Bodzioch M. Headache.
 McMaster Textbook of Internal Medicine.
 Kraków: Medycyna Praktyczna. https://empendium.com/mcmtextbook/chapter/B31.I.1.4.
-Accessed April 18, 2024.
+Accessed July 27, 2024.

 Chapter Information

-Headache is a symptom that may be caused by various diseases.
-It may develop through a wide range of pathogenetic mechanisms that depend on the underlying condition.
-The International Headache Society (IHS) classifies headache using a hierarchical organization and specific diagnostic criteria based on symptoms, signs, and associated medical conditions.
+Headache is a symptom that may be caused by various underlying conditions and pathologic mechanisms.
+The International Classification of Headache Disorders 3rd edition (ICHD-3) provides diagnostic criteria for common headache disorders using a hierarchical organization and specific diagnostic criteria based on symptoms, signs, and associated medical conditions.
 Classification is an important step in accurately identifying the probable headache etiology, natural history, and treatment.

-The IHS divides headache into 2 groups: primary (not caused by an underlying disease process) or secondary (caused by an underlying disease process).
-The pathogenesis of primary headache, such as migraine, is not completely understood, although proposed mechanisms include various neuronal, vascular, receptor, and electrophysiologic changes.
-The pathogenesis of secondary headache usually involves irritation, ischemia, or stretching of pain-sensitive structures around the brain (meninges, vessels) or pain-sensitive structures around the head (muscle, bone, peripheral nerve, joint, and sinus).
+The pathogenesis of secondary headache varies based on the underlying causative disease process and usually involves irritation, ischemia, or stretching of pain-sensitive structures around the brain (meninges, vessels) or around the head (muscle, bone, peripheral nerve, joint, and sinus).

-1. Primary headache: The most common primary headache types are migraine (with or without aura), tension-type headache, and cluster headache (trigeminal autonomic cephalalgias).
+1. Primary headache: The 3 common primary headache types are tension-type headache, migraine (with or without aura), and cluster headache (trigeminal autonomic cephalalgias).
+Of note, the diagnostic criteria for all primary headache disorders require that the headache cannot be accounted for or explained by another diagnosis:

-1) Migraine: Features: Table 1.
-The headache cannot be better explained by another diagnosis.
-A particularly disabling form of migraine is chronic migraine, which is diagnosed in patients with a headache present ≥15 days in a month for ≥3 subsequent months, provided that on ≥8 days of each month the headache fulfills the criteria for migraine and the patient has a history of ≥5 migraine attacks (with or without aura).
+2) Migraine: Features: Table 2.
+The second most common primary headache disorder after tension-type headache.
+Migraine can be divided into episodic migraine, present for <15 days per month, or chronic migraine.
+Chronic migraine is diagnosed in patients with a headache present ≥15 days in a month for ≥3 subsequent months, provided that on ≥8 days of each month the headache fulfills the criteria for migraine and the patient has a history of ≥5 migraine attacks (with or without aura).

-b) Paroxysmal hemicrania refers to attacks of severe strictly unilateral pain, which is orbital, supraorbital, temporal, or any combination of these sites, lasts 2 to 30 minutes, and occurs several or many times a day.
+b) Paroxysmal hemicrania refers to attacks of severe, strictly unilateral pain, which may be orbital, supraorbital, temporal, or represent any combination of these sites, lasts 2 to 30 minutes, and occurs at least several times a day.
+According to the diagnostic criteria, this headache responds absolutely to therapeutic doses of indomethacin (doses of up to 75-100 mg tid should be trialed for a period of 2 weeks to determine responsiveness).

-4) Other (rare) types of primary headache: Primary stabbing headache, primary cough headache, primary exertional headache, primary headache associated with sexual activity, hypnic headache, primary thunderclap headache, new-onset daily persistent headache, nummular headache, and hemicrania continua.
+4) Other (rare) types of primary headache include primary stabbing headache, primary cough headache, primary exertional headache, primary headache associated with sexual activity, hypnic headache, primary thunderclap headache, new-onset daily persistent headache, nummular headache.

-2. Secondary headache: Causes of secondary headache are multiple and include (as listed by the IHS) head or neck trauma (immediate or delayed); cranial or cervical vascular disorders (aneurysm, arterial dissection, cerebral vein and sinus thrombosis [CVST]); nonvascular intracranial disorders (tumor, after seizures); substance abuse or withdrawal (medication overuse headache); infections (meningitis, encephalitis); disorders of cerebrospinal fluid (CSF) flow (intracranial hypertension or hypotension); disorders of the neck, eyes, ears, nose, sinuses, teeth, mouth, or other facial or cranial structures (cervical radiculopathy or myofascial pain, sinusitis); psychiatric disorders (depression, anxiety, posttraumatic stress disorder).
+2. Secondary headache: Causes of secondary headache are multiple and include, as listed by the ICHD-3, head or neck trauma (immediate or delayed); cranial or cervical vascular disorders (aneurysm, arterial dissection, cerebral vein and sinus thrombosis [CVST]); nonvascular intracranial disorders (tumor, after seizures); substance abuse or withdrawal (medication overuse headache); infections (meningitis, encephalitis); disorders of cerebrospinal fluid (CSF) flow (intracranial hypertension or hypotension); disorders of the neck, eyes, ears, nose, sinuses, teeth, mouth, or other facial or cranial structures (cervical radiculopathy or myofascial pain, sinusitis); psychiatric disorders (depression, anxiety, posttraumatic stress disorder).

 3. Additional considerations: